When to Switch from Foam Roller to Massage Ball | 321 STRONG Answers

 ### Small or awkward anatomy

-The piriformis, upper trapezius, the muscles between the shoulder blades, and the arch of the foot are all too small or too contoured for a roller to contact effectively.
-In my experience, people spend ten minutes rolling their glutes and never actually reach the piriformis because the roller's contact surface is just too wide to isolate it.
-A ball lets you place pressure exactly where you need it.
+The piriformis, upper trapezius, the muscles between the shoulder blades, and the arch of the foot are all too small or too contoured for a roller to contact effectively., people spend ten minutes rolling their glutes and never actually reach the piriformis because the roller's contact surface is just too wide to isolate it.
+A ball lets you place pressure precisely where you need it.

 ### Bony contact